Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/01-workflow-configuration/03-software.md

 > Windows compatability
 >
 > Virtual environments are supported on windows, however, the `source` command is linux-specific.
 Users can use an IDE which is capable of auto-detecting and auto-enabling virtual environments (such as [Visual Studio Code]()) for ease-of-use.

+> `--generate-hashes` is used to record an MD5-checksum digest of the files that form part of the packages file download.
+This allows pip to verify the file composition on download against these records, as a security function.